Turbulence teaches equivariance to neural networks: Results

-We show here that implicit spatio-temporal data augmentation occurs in turbulence.
-Simply put, with more examples of rotational turbulent flow, models can learn equivariance without explicit data augmentation.
-Figure~\ref{fig:equiverror_vs_samples} shows the trend of equivariance error vs. number of training data points for models with and without explicit data augmentation.
-In all cases, Figure~\ref{fig:equiverror_vs_samples} shows that the equivariance error decreases with number of training samples.
-The equivariance error magnitude is lower for more isotropic data, indicating that more isotropic datasets are more effective at providing implicit data augmentation.
-This trend is intuitive; a dataset which is completely isotropic contains complete distributional symmetry.
+We show that \textit{implicit} spatio-temporal data augmentation occurs in turbulence.
+With more examples of rotational turbulent flow, models learn equivariance without explicit data augmentation.
+Figure~\ref{fig:equiverror_vs_samples} shows the equivariance error against the number of training samples for models with and without explicit data augmentation.
+Equivariance error decreases with the number of training samples in every case.
+The decrease is faster for the more isotropic mid-channel data than for the near-wall data, which matches the intuition that a fully isotropic dataset contains complete distributional symmetry under rotation.
+The same effect appears spatially in Figure~\ref{fig:example_equivariance}.
+Without explicit augmentation, the model trained on the middle of the channel has substantially lower equivariance error than the near-wall model.

-As we show in Section~\ref{sec:generalization}, generalization error decreases with equivariance error---therefore, it is desirable to have a model learn equivariance during training.
-While implicit data augmentation occurs with increasing training set size, Figure~\ref{fig:equiverror_vs_samples} shows that explicit data augmentation further reduces the equivariance error.
-Therefore, in a finite data regime, and with data that is not fully isotropic, it is still advantageous to explicitly augment the dataset.
-Figure~\ref{fig:example_equivariance} demonstrates that without explicit data augmentation, the model trained on the more isotropic middle of the channel features a significantly lower equivariance error.
+Even though implicit data augmentation reduces equivariance error, explicit data augmentation reduces it further (Figure~\ref{fig:equiverror_vs_samples}).
+The benefit of explicit augmentation is largest for the anisotropic near-wall data, where implicit augmentation provides the least coverage of the rotational symmetries.
+In the finite-data regime, with data that is not fully isotropic, explicit augmentation is still advantageous.

-\subsection{Scale-dependence of learned equivariance}
+\subsubsection{Scale-dependence of learned equivariance}

-Kolmogorov’s local isotropy hypothesis states that small-scale motions recover statistical isotropy when the Reynolds number is sufficiently high \citep{Kolmogorov1991}.
-In Section~\ref{sec:equiv_error_N}, we show that a more isotropic dataset leads to lower equivariance error.
-Here, we show that when combined with Kolmogorov's hypothesis, this isotropy-based phenomenon leads to a scale-dependence of the equivariance error.
+Kolmogorov's local isotropy hypothesis states that small-scale motions recover statistical isotropy when the Reynolds number is sufficiently high \citep{Kolmogorov1991}.
+In Section~\ref{sec:equiv_error_N}, we showed that a more isotropic dataset leads to lower equivariance error.
+Combined with Kolmogorov's hypothesis, this suggests that equivariance error itself should be scale-dependent: the largest scales of a turbulent channel flow are anisotropic, the smallest scales are closer to isotropic, and a model trained on this flow should reflect that variation in how well it learns equivariance at different scales.